dlowe/nnet/README.markdown

  * using several hundred random *.gif and *.png files from my home computer as a test set
- * using a rough "early stopping" algorithm over 1000-iteration training runs, which stopped after 18,000 iterations.
+ * using a rough "early stopping" algorithm over 1000-iteration training runs, which stopped after 18000 iterations.
  * interpreting output of "> 0.5" as "probably a .png" and "< 0.5" as "probably
    a .gif"
  * produced a network with about 81% accuracy

 ### english corpora

+The english-1 corpus was obtained by manually scraping the first results from a https://www.google.com/webhp?lr=lang_en search for "paris filetype:txt".

+The english-0 corpus was obtained by manually scraping the first results from a https://www.google.com/webhp?lr=lang_fr search for "paris filetype:txt".

+Results:
+ * using these corpora as a training set
+ * using several dozen additional text files (obtained by the same methods) as a test set
+ * using a rough "early stopping" algorithm over 1000-iteration training runs, which stopped after 2000 iterations.
+ * interpreting output of "> 0.5" as "probably english" and "< 0.5" as
+   "probably french"
+ * produced a network with 100% accuracy

 ## Limitations
-The topology of the network is fixed: 2^16 inputs, 6 hidden neurons, and one output.
+The topology of the network is fixed: 2^16 input neurons, 6 hidden neurons, and one output neuron.

 The learning rate is hard-coded to 0.3.